madhavkosi/designPatterningolang/SystemDesign/notes/extra_notes.md

 | **Memory Management** | Uses a sophisticated memory management model that includes eviction policies, data compression, and advanced memory handling features.      | Employs a straightforward slab allocator for memory management, which is simple but less flexible than Redis's approach.                   |
 | **Advanced Features** | Includes Lua scripting, transactions, pub/sub messaging, geospatial support, and support for atomic operations on data structures.          | Focuses on simplicity and high performance for basic caching operations, without advanced features like scripting or complex data manipulation. |
 | **Setup and Maintenance** | Requires more setup and maintenance due to its rich feature set and potential for more complex configurations.                                   | Easier to set up and maintain due to its simplicity and limited feature set.                                                              |

+### Service Discovery with Apache Zookeeper

+**Service discovery** is a mechanism used to find and connect to network services.
+It’s essential in dynamic and distributed environments, like microservices architectures, where services can scale up and down, and their locations can change frequently.
+Apache Zookeeper is a popular tool used for service discovery.

+### Apache Zookeeper's Role in Service Discovery

+Apache Zookeeper is a distributed coordination service that provides various primitives for building distributed applications.
+It is widely used for service discovery due to its ability to maintain configuration information, naming, synchronization, and providing group services.

+#### How Zookeeper Works in Service Discovery

+1. **Service Registration:**
+   - Each service instance registers itself with Zookeeper when it starts.
+This involves creating a znode (a data node in Zookeeper’s hierarchical namespace) that contains information about the service instance, such as its IP address, port, and other metadata.
+   - Zookeeper nodes (znodes) can store metadata and state information that services use to find each other.

+2. **Service Health Monitoring:**
+   - Zookeeper periodically checks the health of the registered service instances.
+If a service instance fails or becomes unresponsive, Zookeeper will automatically remove its znode, ensuring that only healthy instances are discoverable.

+3. **Service Lookup:**
+   - When a client (like a chat application user) needs to connect to a service, it queries Zookeeper to find the best available service instance based on specific criteria (e.g., geographical location, server capacity, latency).
+   - Zookeeper responds with the details of the optimal service instance, enabling the client to establish a direct connection to it.

+### Benefits of Using Zookeeper for Service Discovery

+1. **Centralized Configuration Management:**
+   - Zookeeper acts as a centralized repository for service information, making it easier to manage and update configurations.

+2. **Automatic Failover:**
+   - By constantly monitoring the health of registered services, Zookeeper can automatically handle failover, ensuring clients always connect to healthy service instances.

+3. **Scalability:**
+   - Zookeeper is designed to handle a large number of service registrations and queries, making it suitable for large-scale distributed systems.

+4. **Consistency:**
+   - Zookeeper guarantees sequential consistency, ensuring that clients always have a consistent view of the registered services.

+## Detailed Steps Using Zookeeper in Service Discovery

+#### Step-by-Step Process (Refer to Figure 11)

+1. **User A Logs into the App:**
+   - User A opens the chat application and logs in.

+2. **Load Balancer Routes the Login Request to API Servers:**
+   - The initial login request from User A is handled by a load balancer, which routes the request to one of the available API servers responsible for handling authentication.

+3. **Authentication:**
+   - The API server authenticates User A’s credentials against the user database.

+4. **Service Discovery Finds the Best Chat Server:**
+   - After successful authentication, the API server queries Zookeeper to find the best chat server for User A.
+   - Zookeeper evaluates the available chat servers based on predefined criteria (e.g., geographical proximity to User A, current server load, server health status).

+5. **Zookeeper Returns the Server Info to the API Server:**
+   - Zookeeper returns the information of the most suitable chat server (e.g., Chat Server 2) to the API server.

+6. **API Server Provides Chat Server Info to User A:**
+   - The API server then sends the details of Chat Server 2 (e.g., IP address and port) back to User A.

+7. **User A Connects to Chat Server 2 via WebSocket:**
+   - Using the provided information, User A establishes a WebSocket connection directly to Chat Server 2 for real-time communication.

+### Conclusion

+Apache Zookeeper plays a crucial role in service discovery by providing a robust mechanism to register, monitor, and lookup services.
+In the context of a chat application, Zookeeper ensures that clients are connected to the most optimal chat server, enhancing performance and reliability.
+Its ability to manage configurations and monitor service health makes it an indispensable tool for dynamic and distributed environments.